News 05 Dec. 2024

 (6) Transactions prohibited by 31 CFR § 542.206 (new investment in Syria), except for contributions of funds for salaries or wages of employees of governing institutions in Syria consistent with subparagraph (b)(5).

-Whether GL 24 is extended will likely depend on a series of factors.
+Whether GL 24 is extended beyond July 7, 2025 will likely depend on a series of factors.
 These factors may include the extent to which the Syrian transitional government stabilizes the situation in Syria, commits to uphold human rights, combats terrorism, ejects foreign fighters from Syrian territory and commits to democratic governance that returns power to the Syria people.
-However, the U.S. government has not yet publicly stated the conditions for extending GL 24.
-As the U.S. government continues to monitor the situation on the ground in Syria, it is possible that additional exemptions will be issued and Syria sanctions will continue to be eased.
+However, the U.S. government has not yet publicly stated the conditions for extending the general license.
+As the U.S. government continues to monitor the situation on the ground in Syria, it is possible that additional exemptions will be issued and Syrian sanctions will continue to be eased.

 Economic Sanctions